103 Languages Supported for Real-Time Translation — Any Direction

 Try It with Your Language Pair

 Pick your two languages and start a real-time bilingual conversation in seconds.
 Live Translate Live works in your browser — no app to download.
-Both speakers see a scrolling translation display with live translations as they talk.
+Both speakers see a scrolling translation display with live translations as they talk, or you can switch to Audio mode for one-on-one handheld use with AI voice playback.

 Translation credits start at just $1 for 15 minutes.
 No subscription required.